Try these tips in saltwater during the dog days of summer

 When it’s scalding hot and the fish aren’t in the mood to eat, drawing reaction strikes is often your best bet.
 Spinnerbaits are great at drawing such strikes.
 They can be worked at any speed and any depth.
 Predatory fish like specks and redfish often devour these lures, even when they’re not actively feeding.
 Noisy lures like buzzbaits are also good choices, and lipless crankbaits with BB-filled bodies, like Rat-L-Traps, are also good bets.

-This should go without saying any time of the year for inshore anglers, but fishing when the tide is moving is better than fishing a slack tide.
+This should go without saying any time of the year for saltwater anglers, but fishing when the tide is moving is better than fishing a slack tide.
 That’s especially true during hot weather.
 The slackest part of the tide cycle is when the water feels the hottest.
 The moving tide often triggers feeding activity for inshore fish, no matter the weather, but it can be especially true in August.
 The moving water is slightly cooler, and that slight cool-down is a big factor in getting fish to feed.

 Wrapping it up